raghadalquran/401-reading-notes/read02.md

 Classes are "special functions", the class syntax has two components: class expressions and class declarations.
 - Class declarations
 - Class expressions
+### OOP ###
+Object-oriented programming (OOP) refers to a type of computer programming (software design) in which programmers define the data type of a data structure, and also the types of operations (functions) that can be applied to the data structure.